ReviveOrRaze/RaiseOrRaze/README.md

-# ReviveOrRaze README
+# Revive Or Raze README
+# ---------------------
+# -------- ROR --------
+# ---------------------

 ## Overview

 Welcome to Revive Or Raze, where we are dedicated to solving climate change and the energy crisis.
-Our mission is to harness the power of water to mitigate climate change and address the global energy crisis sustainably.
+Our mission is to harness the power of water to mitigate climate change and address the global energy crisis.

 ## Goals
 At Revive Or Raze, our primary objectives are:

-1. **Goal 1.** Recognize the importance of water in our biosphere while still acknowledging the impact of carbon emissions.
+1. Recognize the importance of water in our biosphere while still acknowledging the impact of carbon emissions.
-2. **Goal 2.** To promote the adoption of water-based technologies that improve energy efficiency, reduce dependence on fossil fuels, and contribute to global energy security.
+2. To promote the adoption of water-based technologies that improve energy efficiency, reduce dependence on fossil fuels, and contribute to global energy security.
-3. **Goal 3.** To foster harmony and interconnectedness among communities worldwide by advocating for sustainable water management practices and equitable access to renewable energy sources.
+3. To foster harmony and interconnectedness among communities worldwide by advocating for sustainable water management practices and equitable access to renewable energy sources.
 These goals align with our vision of leveraging water-based innovations to mitigate climate change, address the energy crisis sustainably, and promote global harmony through equitable access to renewable energy and sustainable water management practices.

 ## Objectives
 To accomplish our goals, we are focusing on the following key objectives:

-1. Objective 1.
-To develop and deploy innovative water-based technologies that significantly reduce greenhouse gas emissions and enhance energy efficiency.
+1. To develop and deploy innovative water-based technologies that significantly reduce greenhouse gas emissions and enhance energy efficiency.
-2. Objective 2.
-To promote widespread adoption of sustainable water management practices and renewable energy solutions globally, fostering resilience and reducing reliance on fossil fuels.
+2. To promote widespread adoption of sustainable water management practices and renewable energy solutions globally, fostering resilience and reducing reliance on fossil fuels.
-3. Objective 3.
-To cultivate harmony between humanity and the Earth, advocating for practices that alleviate the burden on both, nurturing a balanced and sustainable existence.
+3. To cultivate harmony between humanity and the Earth, advocating for practices that alleviate the burden on both, nurturing a balanced and sustainable existence.

 ### Environmental Stewardship:
 We believe in the responsible management of natural resources, particularly water, to preserve and protect the Earth's ecosystems for future generations.